9 amazing free things to do in Santa Cruz Galapagos and other tips

 You need to know a couple of things before booking your tours:

-1) you will see tons of travel agents selling their tours, however except for the diving tours, all the other day trips are organized by the boat owners who also make the price.
+1) You will see tons of travel agents selling their tours; however, except for the diving tours, all the other day trips are organized by the boat owners who also set the price.
 The travel agent who sells the trip makes a commission out of that, which is normal.

-You can probably see a 5 dollars difference from one agent to the other, so when you ask for information always ask the name of the boat used for the tour.
+You can probably see a 5 difference from one agent to the other, so when you ask for information, always ask the name of the boat used for the tour.
 In this way, you can compare prices correctly.

 Therefore, in general, the prices should be more or less the same unless some agency wants to do a last-minute offer.
 You can always check if you are in the low season.
 Otherwise… see the second note here below.

-2) IMPORTANT, because of what I was saying above, that the number of authorized boats for each tour is fixed, they won’t add more boats in high season.
-Therefore you should book in advance for your day trips otherwise you would risk being left out of your favorite tour either because there is no more space if you book last minute or they don’t do the tour you chose on that specific day.
+2) IMPORTANT: As I mentioned earlier, the number of authorized boats for each tour is fixed; they won’t add more boats during high season.
+Therefore, you should book in advance for your day trips; otherwise, you risk being left out of your favorite tour, either because there is no more space if you book at the last minute, or because they don’t offer the tour you chose on that specific day.

-We were there for a week for each island which gave us a lot of flexibility and it was low season.
-But if you have a limited time and/or you travel in high season you need to keep this in mind.
+We spent a week on each island, which gave us a lot of flexibility, and it was the low season.
+However, if you have a limited time and/or travel during high season, keep this in mind.

 Full-Day trip to Bartolome’ Island (190 USD)

 The tour was done on a catamaran called Adriana.
-A bus collected us at the marina in Puerto Ayora and took us to the other side of the island where a dingy took us to our boat.
+A bus collected us at the marina in Puerto Ayora and took us to the other side of the island, where a dinghy took us to our boat.
 The maximum on this boat is 16 people.
 There was a lot of space on the catamaran and we were very comfortable.

 I was sitting in front of the boat and halfway to the first spot a pod of dolphins, at least 10 of them, suddenly appeared jumping from all sides and racing with us.

-I was in tears for the emotion.
-It was one of those moments when you feel in full connection with the universe and you can’t help but be grateful for being alive.
-I have goosebumps just writing about it a few weeks later.
+I was in tears from the emotion.
+It was one of those moments when you feel in full connection with the universe, and you can’t help but be grateful for being alive.
+I still get goosebumps just thinking about it, a few weeks later.

 But the surprises are not finished.

-The first stop was the short hike to the viewpoint from where they shoot the famous Galapagos iconic picture (see featured picture on top of this article).
-The hike is steep but on a comfortable boardwalk and very simple unless you have knees issues.
-While we were admiring the breathtaking views the knowledgeable guide would give us his speech about the history and geology of the islands.
+The first stop was the short hike to the viewpoint from where they shoot the famous Galapagos iconic picture (see featured picture at the top of this article).
+The hike is steep but on a comfortable boardwalk and very simple unless you have knee issues.
+While we were admiring the breathtaking views, the knowledgeable guide would give us a speech about the history and geology of the islands.
 Really interesting.

 The second part of the tour was the snorkeling.
-It was a little chilly but once you are in the water you get used to it.
-For the park rules, there are different snorkeling spots that the marine park assigned to the tour companies according to the day of the week and schedules.
+It was a little chilly, but once you are in the water, you get used to it.
+For the park rules, there are different snorkeling spots assigned to tour companies by the marine park, depending on the day of the week and schedule.

 And here it comes the other surprise, at least for me.

-The sight lasted about 2 seconds as they passed in front of me and in a blink of an eye they were gone.
+The sight lasted about 2 seconds as they passed in front of me, and in the blink of an eye, they were gone.

 But it was one of the best sights of my entire trip at the Galapagos, just like seeing the dolphins.

-After the snorkeling, we hang out on the beach for a little while and then off to the boat where we had a 5-star lunch while anchoring in the bay, before heading back to Santa Cruz.
+After the snorkeling, we hung out on the beach for a little while and then went off to the boat, where we had a 5-star lunch while anchoring in the bay, before heading back to Santa Cruz.
 The return trip was kind of choppy and most of us felt sick.
-I was about to, as well. but I sat at the back of the boat where it was more stable and looked at the sea while feeling the breeze and felt much better.
+I was about to, as well.
+But I sat at the back of the boat, where it was more stable, and looked at the sea while feeling the breeze, and felt much better.

-Take a diving trip (250 USD – 190 USD for the discover dive)
+Take a diving trip (250 USD – 190 USD for the discovery dive)

-My friend and I went to Nauti Diving shop, right by the marina in Santa Cruz to ask for information as I am a diver and I wanted to see what were my options.
+My friend and I went to Nauti Diving shop, right by the marina in Santa Cruz, to ask for information, as I am a diver and I wanted to see what my options were.

-When we started to talk and they were explaining the tours they convinced me to go for a dive and my friend to take a discovery dive.
-I was a little reluctant because I get a little anxious underwater but I wanted to do it at the Galapagos and the staff at the shop was really convincing, transmitting trust and calm.
+When we started talking and they explained the tours, they convinced me to go diving and my friend to take a discovery dive.
+I was a little reluctant because I get a little anxious underwater, but I wanted to do it at the Galapagos, and the staff at the shop was really convincing, transmitting trust and calm.

-Unfortunately, we didn’t see hammer sharks, as we hoped for, but we had an amazing time under and above the water.
+Unfortunately, we didn’t see hammer sharks, as we had hoped, but we had an amazing time under and above the water.

-The discovery dive consists of one dive and one snorkeling.
-During the snorkeling, my friend saw a lot of sea lions trying to pick her fins she had the time of her life.
+The discovery dive consists of one dive and one snorkel.
+During the snorkeling, my friend saw a lot of sea lions trying to pick her fins.
+She had the time of her life.

 Diving trips from Santa Cruz are: